alukosdev/ccsp/concepts/cloud/cloud-deployment-models.md

 Gaming communities might be considered community clouds.
 For instance, the PlayStation network involves many different entities coming together to engage in online gaming: Sony hosts the identity and access management (IAM) tasks for the network, a particular game company might host a set of servers that run digital rights management (DRM) functions and processing for a specific game, and individual users conduct some of their own processing and storage locally on their own PlayStations.

+!!!
+A private cloud differs from a traditional datacenter in that a private cloud still must retain the core [characteristics](/concepts/cloud/cloud-characteristics.md#cloud-characteristics) of cloud computing.
+!!!

 ### Risks

 - Resiliency Through Shared Ownership